 If you’re not big on specialty drinks or user profiles, you might as well stick to the Barista Pro.
 However, if you want the convenience of your favorite espresso drink at the touch of a button, you might want to consider the Barista Touch.

-See Also: Best Breville Espresso Machine Review 2023
+See Also: Breville Barista Touch Review

 Breville Barista Pro vs Breville Barista Express

-For $675.95, the Breville Barista Express isn’t that much cheaper than the Barista Pro – but it’s a noticeable step down.
+For $699.95, the Breville Barista Express isn’t that much cheaper than the Barista Pro – but it’s a noticeable step down.

 I know that the Barista Express is Breville’s latest poster child, but I see almost no reason not to upgrade to the Barista Pro.
 You’ll get more than double the grind adjustments, a digital display and more precise PID control.

-See Also: Breville Barista Express Review 2023
+See Also: Breville Barista Express Review

 Breville Barista Pro vs Others Comparison Chart